bwmabe/dracula-css/README.md

 This is a CSS file that I've forked from Xe's really neat [gruvbox-css][gruvbox-css] theme that xe has been working on for a few years off and on.
-It is a simple CSS theme that emulates [Dracula][dracula] with automatic support for light mode using the
+It is a simple CSS theme that emulates the [Dracula][dracula] theme.
-[light mode CSS media query][darklightmode].

 ## Example Screenshot